wangt328/uscis-case-statistics/README.md

 You can also run the code and save result locally without the MongoDB Atlas account by setting `save_locally=True`.

 ## How to Use
-You can folk the repo to your local.
+You can clone the repo to your local.

 First change directory to the folder where the code is downloaded.
 Run `pip install -r requirements.txt` to install all the required packages and run the `main.py` file.
 You need to update `CASE_TYPE`, `SERVICE_CENTER`, `FISCAL_YEAR` and other variables as needed.